This year’s recipient of the Mary-Claire Ward Geoscience Award is Holly Steenkamp of Laval University.

-Jesse will receive his award at the 2015 Joint Assembly to be held May 3-7, 2015 in Montreal, QC.
+Holly will receive her award at GAC-MAC 2017 to be held May 14-17 in Kingston, Ontario.

 The intent of the award is to encourage and support a graduate student in Canada whose thesis contributes to our knowledge about the geological history of Canada.
 Mapping must be a significant component of the winning thesis.